 Peter Snell at Lancaster Park

-Lancaster Park (now Jade Stadium) has hosted many major sporting events.
+Lancaster Park (later Jade Stadium) has hosted many major sporting events.
 One of the most exciting was when Kiwi runner Peter Snell set a world half-mile record on 3 February 1962.
 At the same time he broke the world record for 800 metres, and set an unofficial world record for the 660 yards.

 The most important single event in Christchurch’s sporting history was the 1974 Commonwealth Games.
 It was considered one of the most successful and friendly games ever held, and television coverage gave the city international publicity.